Zen Spot #62 -- Mindfulness, meditation and the violence of depression February 3, 2018 00:05

 Buddhism and the science of the mind

-I discovered the path in part because of the violence.
-My mind has been severely compromised at times when the monster found its way out.
+I discovered the Eightfold Path in part because of the violence.
+My mind has been severely compromised when the monster found its way in.
 The blackness is deep.
 Mindfulness, truth be told, is not enough.
 It is one tool in a toolbox.